particle-php/State/README.md

 ### Why?

 With [winzou/statemachine][winzou] and [yohang/finite][finite] already in Packagist, why would we go for another package implementing the very same concept?

 Well, first of all, Particle\State is very small in comparison, doing next to nothing.
 That means everything it *does* do is easy to follow, without having to wade through lots of code.
+Also, by doing only one thing, it's rather easy to learn how to use this library.

 On top of that, we wanted to have a library that is not obtrusive: you can implement *Particle\State* without having to model your objects in a certain way.
 Indeed, *Particle\State* does not have any interface you need to implement.

 Nevertheless, check them out.
 Maybe they'll serve you better.
-Honestly, a part of implementing this library is that building finite state machines is **fun** and the result was worth sharing.

 ## Small usage example